Backcountry camping is a great way to experience the wilderness of Waterton Lakes National Park. There are 10 backcountry campgrounds in the park:

 - adequate clothing, rain gear, hiking boots or sturdy shoes

-- adequate food, gas stove, fuel and matches, cooking gear bowl/plate, cup, and cutlery
+- adequate food, gas stove, fuel and matches, cooking and eating utensils

 - first aid kit

 You may want to bring: